Advertisement

 Bake barley into casseroles

-Filling and endlessly customizable, casseroles make great side dishes or main courses any night of the week.
-But before you pop your pan into the oven, consider tossing some cooked whole grains into the mix.
-Barley, for example, is loaded with fiber, protein, and minerals like iron, manganese, and selenium.
+Filling and easily made to fit your taste, casseroles are great side dishes or main courses.
+Before you pop your pan into an oven, consider tossing some cooked whole grains into the mix.
+Barley, for example, is loaded with fiber, protein, and minerals like iron, manganese, and selenium:

 bananas in oatmeal